 One hour lesson: $40

-Traditionally, music students meet with their teachers once a week to cover repertoire, and then students practice on their own for the other six days of the week.
-Because of this, most of what students learn and practice ends up being independent.
+Traditionally, music students meet with their teachers once a week to cover all their repertoire, scales, and etudes, and then they are on their own to practice the other six days of the week.
+Most of what students learn is done by themselves, without their teacher listening.
 I try to teach in a way that shows students how to learn on their own.
 During lessons I ask students to self-reflect on what is helping them improve so that they can make the most out of their own practice time.

 While a student at the New England Conservatory, I was a research assistant for the Center for Music-in-Education for a study on the benefits of arts education.
 I have also taught several interactive guest programs for schools, libraries, and orchestras in the greater Philadelphia, Boston, and New Haven areas and have maintained small teaching studios in the New Haven and Philadelphia.Follow us on social media: